ptrourke/sudareader/betacode_converter/README.md

     3.3 % – Additional Punctuation and Characters  **NO**
     3.4 # – [Additional Characters](./additional_character_mappings.py)  **PARTIAL**

-By default, the converted text is output as UTF-8
+By default, the converted text is output as UTF-8 in Normalization Form C (NFC), that is as pre-composed characters; via an optional parameter, the NFC normalization can be skipped, in which case the characters will output in Normalization Form D (NFD).